 Durgapur, West Bengal, India

 D.A.V.
 Model School ( Durgapur ), Grade 12

 Swatilekha Roy is a seventeen years old amateur writer.
 The day to day fancies of nature leave her flabbergasted.
 Swatilekha’s favourite pastimes include sitting alone and listening to hardcore music, painting, reading novels and, of course, writing and editing.
 She loves critical study in literature.
 She is a diehard fan of fantasy and science fiction.
 Moreover, traveling intrigues her.
 Swatilekha writes to ventilate her feelings and to give in to the indomitable spirit of her fountain-pen.
 Writing gives her great joy.
 It’s her dream to become a writer and train amateurs like herself.
 This is the second time Swatilekha has participated in the Writing for Peace contest and the fact that she is a finalist delighted her.
 Earlier, she had also been selected as one of the best entrants in national level Campfire Young Writer of the Year Contest.
 Swatilekha would like to use this platform to extend her heartfelt gratitude towards everyone who stood by her: parents, family (especially, her uncle who is unfortunately no more) and friends.

-Swatilekha Roy’s short story, “The Night of Shattered Myth,” will appear this summer 2016 in the Writing for Peace Blog.
+Read Swatilekha Roy’s short story, “The Night of Shattered Myth.”

 Copyright © 2016 Writing for Peace.
 All rights reserved.